arguelle/VTOL-at-UNLV/Build-Log.md

 6. Solder bullet connectors onto the rear motor wires poking through the end of the tail boom (optionally you can solder the wires directly to the ESC).
 7. Solder bullet connectors onto the ESC for the rear motor.
 8. Slide the tail boom onto the fueselauge of the plane and secure using the red nut.
+9. In order to secure the VTX onto the VTOL there is a compartment on the top front of the Ranger, however, to fit the Walksnail Avatar cutting is required.
+Additionaly, we modeled a new hatch to be placed over top once the VTX is secured.
+Using an X-ACTO blade carefully cut away foam so that the VTX fits snugly keeping in mind that the new 3d printed hatch must maintain a friction hold as well.
+10. The VTX antennas must remain unincumbered to sustain strong communication with the VRX.
+In order to accomplish this we burnt a small hole through the front of the fuesalauge.
+Using a hot iron cut holes into the front of the fuselauge at an angle going downward.

 ### Wiring